-When a person cannot pay his or her debts, creditors can become extremely demanding in their attempts to collect debts.
+When a person can't pay their debts, creditors can become extremely demanding in their attempts to collect debts.
 In some cases, debt collectors may harass individuals for payment of debts.
 However, if you do not have any money left over each month to pay your bills, you cannot manage to pay the debt regardless of what a debt collector tells you.

 Written by Jonathan Petts.